 These GDPR settings do not apply because no one is opting into your list— they’re already on your list.
 Consent to marketing doesn’t apply because you’re only sending the book to people who are already subscribed.

 We are not lawyers and cannot provide legal advice.
 If you need assistance when determining compliance, you should contact a legal professional.

 We’ve chosen clear, unambiguous language that makes it very clear that a reader is signing up for a newsletter.
-If the wording is not a good fit for you, select a different option, and/or update all of your giveaway pages to use the language you prefer.
+If the wording is not a good fit for you, select a different option, and/or update all of your landing pages to use the language you prefer.
 Or, you can block readers in the EU and use the custom block message to redirect them to a signup page on your website that uses your preferred language.